 - Select a corpus using the "Corpus Manager" available from the File menu.
-Alternatively, create a quick corpus by choosing the - "Create Quick Corpus" from the file menu.
-The files contained in the corpus are shown in the left frame of the main window under "Target Corpus".
+Alternatively, create a quick corpus by choosing the "Open - File(s) as Quick Corpus" from the file menu.
+The files contained in the corpus are shown in the left frame of the main window under "Target Corpus". - 2) Choose the various parameters to filter the types of collocates to be shown: window span (possible positions left and right of the search query terms, where the collocate can appear), minimum collocate frequency, and minimum collocate range (number of files). - 3) Enter a search query in the search box.
+See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 4) Click on the "Start" button to start the search and wait for the results to be displayed. - 5) Use the "Sort by" option to rearrange the ordering of the results.

-- 3) Enter a search query in the search box.
-See the 'SEARCH OPTIONS' section in this document for an explanation of the "Words", "Case", and "Regex" search term options. - 4) Click on the "Start" button to start the search and wait for the results to be displayed. - 5) Use the "Sort by" option to rearrange the ordering of the results. - 6) The total number of collocate types ("Collocate Types") and combined total count of all the collocate tokens ("Collocate Tokens") are shown at the top of the tool window.
+- 6) The total number of collocate types ("Collocate Types") and combined total count of all the collocate tokens ("Collocate Tokens") are shown at the top of the tool window.
 When no hits are found, a warning will be shown on the screen. - 7) Double-click on any cell in the results window to cause the software to jump to the KWIC tool (see the relevant section of this document) where you can view concordance lines for that collocate across the whole corpus. - 8) Advanced searches are available with this tool.
 Several menu preferences are also available with this tool.
 (See the relevant sections in this document for explanations).